eevee/eev.ee/content/2016-09-18-the-curious-case-of-the-switch-statement.markdown

 ### 1969: B

-K & R came on the scene, and by now we're nearing the history that most computer people are familiar with.
-K confused the next three generations' worth of budding programmers by changing assignment from `:=` to `=`, but made up for it by inventing compound assignment operators, but then ruined it again by inventing post/pre-increment/decrement.
+Now we're nearing the history that most computer people are familiar with.
+B confused the next three generations' worth of budding programmers by changing assignment from `:=` to `=`, but made up for it by introducing compound assignment operators, but then ruined it again by inventing post/pre-increment/decrement.

 The [B manual](https://www.bell-labs.com/usr/dmr/www/kbman.pdf) describes the `switch` statement as "the most complicated statement in B".
 The general syntax is `switch EXPR STATEMENT` — the statement doesn't even have to be a block, but _may_ be.
 I believe it would look like this: